📝 Inventory management & stock control · ⏱️ 2 min read

 How often should I update an ABC analysis?

 Every 3-6 months, or after major menu changes.
-Seasons and new dishes can significantly change the ratios.
+Seasons and new dishes can dramatically shift the ratios.

-Should I always buy A-products from the cheapest supplier?
+Should I always choose the cheapest supplier for A-products?

-Yes, definitely.
-If you add a new popular dish with expensive ingredients, they can move from C to A. That's why you should check your analysis regularly.
+Absolutely.
+If you launch a popular dish featuring expensive ingredients, they can jump from C to A status overnight.
+That's exactly why regular analysis updates matter so much.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.